influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withKey(key)
 ```

-Key is the key in the bucket where the artifact resides
+"Key is the key in the bucket where the artifact resides"

 ### fn s3.withRegion